-How the matter was addressed in our audit

-Our procedures, amongst others, included:

-- Challenging management's assumptions and estimates used to determine the value of the investment property, including those relating to forecast revenue, costs, capital expenditure and discount rate and corroborating the key market related assumptions to external data. - Assessing the fair value against valuation reports prepared for the bank in respect of new bank facilities. - Checking the mathematical accuracy of the cash flow model and agreeing relevant data to the latest budgets. - Assessing the historical accuracy of managements forecasting. - Performing a sensitivity analysis on the key financial assumptions, being revenue forecasts, the price of water and the discount rate applied. - Assessing the adequacy of the disclosures in the financial statements in respect of the key assumptions adopted in the model.
+Key audit matter How the matter was addressed in our audit As disclosed in note 13 the Group's assets include bearer plants at fair value with a carrying value of \$8.78m.
+This asset consists of olive trees currently leased to investors via managed investment schemes.
+Our procedures, amongst others, included: Ensuring management had correctly classified the asset in line with the requirements of AASB 116 Property Plant and Equipment.
+Fair value is determined using a value in use model which estimates the cash flows to be earned from the asset over the remaining 31-year term of the leases. • Challenging management's assumptions and estimates used in the model used to determine the fair value of the bearer plants, including those In the prior year's financial statements the value of bearer plants was included in Investment Properties.
+This disclosure is not allowed under AASB 141 relating to forecast revenue, costs, capital expenditure and discount rate and corroborating the key market related assumptions to external data.
+Investment Properties This was corrected in the current financial year and a prior period error was recognised which is disclosed in note 1.
+Assessing the fair value against valuation reports prepared for the bank in respect of new bank facilities.
+Checking the mathematical accuracy of the cash flow model and agreeing relevant data to the latest budgets.
+Assessing the historical accuracy of managements forecasting.
+Performing a sensitivity analysis on the key financial assumptions, being revenue forecasts, the price of water and the discount rate applied.
+Assessing the adequacy of the disclosures in the financial statements in respect of the key assumptions adopted in the model.
+Ensuring the changes in classification from the prior period were correctly disclosed as a prior period error in line with the requirements of AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.